|

 If ever I questioned my ability, I re-learned that day that parenting is not for the faint of heart.

 Our kids need us to be loving but firm.
+They need us to be kind but consistent.
+They need us to be gentle but strong.

 Our kids need to have us be their friends.
 However, we need to –always – be their parent first.
 Parenting trumps friendship.
 Every.
 Single.
 Time.

+Trench parenting doesn’t change the rules so a kid will be happy.
 In worrying about what others will think, parents are tempted to change the rules to make their child happy – this keeps temper tantrums (and running away) at bay.
 It also breeds contempt for authority and creates insecurity.

 Trench-parenting doesn’t cling to and hold on to children.
 Rather, it begins releasing when a baby is born.
 Trench-parenting parents, rather than befriends, the child.